james201010/appd_aws_observability_lab_jrs/README.md

 export appd_workshop_user=jrshn
 ```

 **OPTIONAL:** If you want to target your own controller then edit the '/home/ec2-user/environment/modernization_workshop/controller-config.yaml' file with your controller details and the user name and password for a controller login user that has the **'Account Owner'** role assigned.
-Then set the variable that points to the 'controller-config.yaml' file like this
+Then set the variable that points to the 'controller-config.yaml' file like the example below. (**Do this Before you run setup_workshop.sh**) - (**Only run setup_workshop.sh once**)

 ```
 export appd_controller_details_file_path=./controller-config.yaml